Bappiriyan Theyyam: Myth related to Arya Poonkani

 Bappiriyan was believed to be a Muslim merchant who made a name for himself in Tulu Nadu.
 In the mythology, he was the captain of the ship in which the goddess Arya Poonkani was sailing.

 According to the myths, Arya Poonkani and her brothers, who were travelling in search of pearls for the marriage, got caught in a storm and were separated by a shipwreck.
 They took hold of the wreckage of the wrecked ship and spent seven days at sea, and on the eighth day they all came ashore.
 When they reached the shore, they separated from each other.

 Arya Poonkani, worried by the sea, sees Bappiriyan going in a small boat in the sea.
 At first he ignores Aryapoonganni's call for help, but she surprises him with her magical skills and takes Bappiriyan with her to rush his brothers.
-Finally thay find her brothers in Venmalatinkara, but they were not ready to go with her and decided to settle there.
+Finally they find her brothers in Venmalatinkara, but they were not ready to go with her and decided to settle there.
 Then Aryapoonkanni and Bappiriyan continues the journey and reaches the Kooran hills on the North Malabar coast.
 There they are enshrined in the Thaliparamba Kaithakeel temple.